 2.4.1.3.
-Complying Development Certificate
+Complying Development Certificates

 CDC 230736/01 was issued on 27 February 2024, granting approval for the construction and operation of Warehouses S1, S2, S3, S5 and S6.
-The CDC Conditions required under this approval are consistent with those required under Part 2 of Chapter 6 of the TISEPP.
+CDC 250077/01 was subsequently issued on 29 May 2025, granting approval for the construction and operation of Warehouse S4 and modifying CDC 230736/01 as Warehouse S3 and S6 would no longer be developed.
+The CDC Conditions required under these approvals are consistent with those required under Part 2 of Chapter 6 of the TISEPP.
 No additional conditions have been identified.